gerald1248/kanban-builder/README.md

 ----------------------------------
 Q: What have I gained?

 A: Let's say you want to move 'C is longer than B' from 'To do' to 'Doing'.
-In vi you would type:
+With kanban-builder you would open the input YAML in vi and type:

 ```
 4Gddp:x